 My Body Is A Dying Machine (2010) (S)

 The Apple Never Falls Far From the Tree (2010)

 Live Marseille 2006 (2019)

 Locked So Tightly In Our Dreams (2014)

 Motion Reverse (2015)

 Oslo-based electronic composer, producer and DJ.
 He is rather unclassifiable, as his output ranges from techno-inspired / downtempo beats to neo-classical, glitchy electroacoustic meanderings.
-This album is full of pulsing synthetic textures and subtle sequences and shows a prog EM influence.
+Scale of Blindness is full of pulsing synthetic textures and subtle sequences and shows a prog EM influence.
 Into Light is pretty exploratory, mixing interesting ghostly voice experiments with collages and analog synths.
 Different, but very progressive for sure.

 Finis Africae (1984)

 World Music ensemble that revolved around Juan Alberto Arteche, with other colleagues and musicians helping out, including Luis Delgado.
 This is not something for hardcore EM fans, as most of it sounds pretty organic, with lots of acoustic instruments.
 However, some tracks will be enjoyed by fans of Ambient.

 Finite Element is classic-style (Berlin School) synthesist Richard Kennicutt from New York.